Online Guide

 Transmisogynoir

 A term that characterises the marginalisation of Black trans women and transfeminine people and captures the intersection of transphobia, racism and misogyny.
-It is used to denote the fact that Black trans women experience a different, racialised form of misogyny that is compounded with transphobia.
+It is used to denote the fact that Black trans women and transfeminine experience a different, racialised form of misogyny that is compounded with transphobia.

 Transmisogyny